-A cosigner may improve your chances of getting some types of loans, but it may not be the catch-all solution every time your application needs a boost.
+A cosigner may improve your chances of qualifying for some types of loans, but it may not be the catch-all solution every time your application needs a boost.

-Usually, before you take out a loan or a line of credit, a financial institution checks to see if you meet all their requirements before granting you the cash you need.
+Usually, before you take out a loan or a line of credit, a financial institution checks to see if you meet all their requirements before offering you the cash you need.

 But meeting requirements may not always be easy.